Clafou/growthapp.net/_pressKit/Press Release.md

 # "Growth", the baby and child growth charts app, celebrates its third birthday with over 200,000 downloads

-Dublin, Ireland — March 1st 2014 — After three years of continued development, "Growth" by Clafou Apps is the most popular dedicated app for baby and child growth tracking on iPhone® and iPad®.
+Dublin, Ireland — March 14th 2014 — After three years of continued development, "Growth" by Clafou Apps is the most popular dedicated app for baby and child growth tracking on iPhone® and iPad®.

-Inspired by the experience of a parent whose child struggled to gain weight after birth, it helps parents record and chart their children's growth using the most authoritative growth standards as reference—from birth all the way to adulthood.
+Inspired by the experience of a parent whose baby struggled to gain weight after birth, it helps parents record and chart their children's growth using the most authoritative growth standards as reference—from birth all the way to adulthood.
 It prints charts on the official sheets used by doctors as well as custom charts.
 It calculates the exact percentile for each measurement, so parents know precisely how their child is doing in relation to the expected size of a child of the same age.
 Its average user rating is 4.5 stars and it has topped 200,000 downloads.

 "Growth" is a must-have app for parents.
 It is ideal for tracking newborns (the age at which growth charts are most commonly used) but continues to be of use in later years, particularly with its BMI percentile calculation which makes it easy to monitor weight throughout childhood.
 Multi-function baby apps include basic growth tracking, but tracking diapers, breastfeeding and sleep is (thankfully!) short-lived.
 In contrast, "Growth" will never look out of place on a parent's home screen.